watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

    * Ensures redundancy with anycast.
    * Provides local protection with Fast Reroute (FRR).
 * Control Plane: makes decisions about packet forwarding and provides rules for a forwarding plane.
-   * Collects link-state including SRv6 locators, prefixies, behaviors, and delays.
+   * Collects link-state including SRv6 locators, prefixes, behaviors, and delays.
    * Calculates and provisions SR Policies.
    * Applies SR Policies to each flow by provisioning flow classification rules.
 * Management Plane: deploys and monitors network functions and devices.
-   * Setups network functions.
+   * Sets up network functions.
    * Collects metrics of devices, network functions, and SFC services.
 * Application Plane: provides APIs for users to interact with the control and management planes.
    * Provides an interface for operators or customers.